psu13/mutable-hakyll/posts/bruckner-170.md

 long works.
 People just don't write this sort of thing anymore, a fact emphasized by the companion piece in the concert.
 Samy Moussa's Adgilis Deda: Hymn for orchestra, which he wrote for the PSO in 2024, is an _excellent_ piece and fits very well with Bruckner's style, actually.
-But it's entire length is not even quite as long as the shortest movement in the 8th symphony.
+But its entire length is not even quite as long as the shortest movement in the 8th symphony.

 The Bruckner 8 runs about 85 minutes in four movements (about 18, 15, 27, and 25 minutes,